Henry839/LatentSeek/index.md

 <div class="hero-body">
 <figure class="image" id="framework">
   <img src="{{ 'LatentSeek/assets/img/image-20250519142719249.png' | relative_url }}" style="width: 100%; max-width: 1000px; height: auto"/>
-    <figcaption><span class="dnerf">LatentSeek</span> This algorithm iteratively refines the latent representations based on the rewards of generated reasoning paths, effectively performing a guided search through the reasoning space specific to the given problem instance.
-After each refinement step, the latent representations are decoded into tokens to calculate a reward signal.
-This signal is then employed to direct the search process in the subsequent iteration.
-Along with the reward signal, the final output $\tilde{\mathbf{x}}$ is also explicitly provided.
-The process runs for a small number of iterations (typically 2-10), stopping early if the reward exceeds a threshold.</figcaption>
+    <figcaption><span class="dnerf">Algorithm 1.</span> The LatentSeek Algorithm.</figcaption>
 </figure>
 </div>
 </div>

 The LatentSeek algorithm is described in Algorithm 1.
+This algorithm iteratively refines the latent representations based on the rewards of generated reasoning paths, effectively performing a guided search through the reasoning space specific to the given problem instance.
+After each refinement step, the latent representations are decoded into tokens to calculate a reward signal.
+This signal is then employed to direct the search process in the subsequent iteration.
+Along with the reward signal, the final output $\tilde{\mathbf{x}}$ is also explicitly provided.
+The process runs for a small number of iterations (typically 2-10), stopping early if the reward exceeds a threshold.

 <h4 style="font-size: 2em; font-weight: bold;">Empirical Results</h4>

 **Reward Models:**

-1. Self: self-reward
+*Self: self-reward
-2. Perfect Sparse Reward Model (PSRM): A reward value of 0 is assigned exclusively when the generated final answer exactly matches the ground truth.
+*Perfect Sparse Reward Model (PSRM): A reward value of 0 is assigned exclusively when the generated final answer exactly matches the ground truth.
 In all other cases, a reward of $$-1$$ is given.